**Alt text:** A modern camera with an adjustable lens and a strap mounted on a tripod, set against a blurred background.

 7. Choose the Right Platform

-A looping GIF would be perfect for a post on X or an email newsletter.
+A looping GIF would be ideal for a post on X or an email newsletter.
 Meanwhile, vertical videos work better on TikTok or Instagram Stories.
 A longer animated explainer with narration may be on YouTube or your website.

 Always consider the platform before you start creating.
 That way, your content fits naturally into your audience’s feed instead of feeling like an afterthought.